Praxis II Scoring

 What are the Praxis II Passing Scores?

 Educational Testing Service (ETS), the organisation that owns the Praxis series of tests has not set any passing scores for Praxis II tests.
-The passing scores for each of the Praxis II tests will depend upon your state’s requirements.
-You will have to check your state’s requirements to find the Praxis II scores that you need to achieve for meeting the Praxis II passing standards for the specific test that you are taking.
+The passing scores for each of the tests will depend upon your state’s requirements.
+You will have to check your state’s requirements to find the test scores that you need to achieve for meeting the passing standards for the specific test that you are taking.

 What Does the Praxis II Score Report Contain?

-Your Praxis score report is directly sent to maximum 3 institutions or agencies that you would have selected.
+Your score report of Praxis is directly sent to maximum 3 institutions or agencies that you would have selected.
 If you wish to send your score report to additional recipients then you can request for an Additional Score Report (ASR).
 Your score report will contain the following:

-- Information pertaining to your personal details, including the background information that you would have supplied at the time of registering for the Praxis II tests, will be present in your score report.
+- Information pertaining to your personal details, including the background information that you would have supplied at the time of registering for the tests, will be present in your score report.

-- You can exercise the option of taking more than 1 Praxis II test on a single date.
-Your score report will display your scores for all the Praxis II tests that you would have taken on a single test date.
+- You can exercise the option of taking more than 1 test on a single date.
+Your score report will display your scores for all the tests that you would have taken on a single test date.

 - The details of your performance in each of the content categories for each test taken by you will also be present in the score report.